-As we are not an operator, drilling on our acreage is dependent upon the exploration and production companies that lease our acreage.
+As we are the operator of record on only three properties, drilling on our acreage is dependent upon the exploration and production companies that lease our acreage.
 In addition to drilling plans that we seek from our operators, we also monitor rig counts in an effort to identify existing and future leasing and drilling activity on our acreage.